lagom/lagom.github.io/src/blog/lagom-1-3-5.md

     Lagom 1.3.5 is ready!
 ---

 This has been quite a busy month since we released 1.3.4.
-[Scaladays Copenhagen](http://event.scaladays.org/scaladays-cph-2017) took a lot of time from our schedules and this 1.3.5 was delayed more than we'd hoped for.
+[Scala Days Copenhagen](http://event.scaladays.org/scaladays-cph-2017) took a lot of time from our schedules and thus 1.3.5 was delayed more than we'd hoped for.

 This release is a bugfix release with a couple of community contributions.
-We're seeing a constant flow of community contributions in this past releases and that is great news!
-Special thanks to [crfeliz](https://github.com/crfeliz) , [edouardKaiser](https://github.com/edouardKaiser) and [jaiew](https://github.com/jaiew) for their great work.
+We're seeing a constant flow of community contributions in the past few releases and that is great news!
+Special thanks to [crfeliz](https://github.com/crfeliz), [edouardKaiser](https://github.com/edouardKaiser) and [jaiew](https://github.com/jaiew) for their great work.

 ## Updating